Skip to Main Content

 Medical Education

-Integrating diverse artistic disciplines into the medical curriculum enhances empathy, observational and communication skills among healthcare providers.
+Integrating artistic disciplines into the medical curriculum enhances empathy, observational and communication skills among healthcare providers.
 Our programs prepare students and professionals to creatively engage in healthcare, think outside the box, and promote well-being at all levels.

 Community Health